Hubnotch/consuming-figma-api-with-react/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+The page will reload when you make changes to the figma canvas in the platform.
-You may also see any lint errors in the console.